massimo-maimeri/life-gamification/README.md

 🏆 See your total score change over time and decrease good habits points to challenge yourself to keep doing great stuff out there. 🏆

 ### More Updates Incoming

+### Tech Stack
+Basic Vanilla Html, CSS, JS.
+Items are stored locally on your browser in a simple JSON format.
+Database will coming soon.